-This report seeks to provide a summary and a straightforward explanation of the often complicated local government finance arrangements.
-It seeks to summarise the key events during the year, their associated financial impact and hopefully make the Financial Statements easier to understand.
-The Narrative Report, together with the Annual Governance Statement and the auditor's report, are outside the scope of the formal Accounts, but all of the documents constitute the Council's Financial Report for 2019/20.
+This report seeks to provide a summary and a straightforward explanation of, often complicated, local government finance arrangements.
+It aims to summarise the key events during the year, their associated financial impact and make the Financial Statements easier to understand.
+The Narrative Report, together with the Annual Governance Statement and the auditor's report, are outside the scope of the formal Accounts, but all the documents constitute the Council's Financial Report for 2021/22.

-The Narrative Report and the detailed accounts aim to provide information to members of the public; electors and residents of South Holland; council members; partners; stakeholders and other interested parties so that they can:
+The Narrative Report and the detailed accounts aim to provide information to members of the public; electors and residents of the district; council members; partners; stakeholders and other interested parties so that they can:

-- understand the financial position of the Council and its outturn for 2019/20; - have confidence that the public money with which the Council has been entrusted has been used and accounted for in an appropriate manner; - be assured that the financial position of the Council is secure.
+- understand the financial position of the Council and its outturn for 2021/22. - have confidence that the public money with which the Council has been entrusted has been used and accounted for in an appropriate manner. - be assured that the financial position of the Council is secure.